AwesomeCreator44/WordlePython/README.md

 First, the user chooses a number from 2-12, which will be the length of the words given to them.
 They can then choose the difficulty:

-  1 is normal - basically just normal wordle (unfinished)
+  1 is normal - basically just normal wordle

-  2 is difficult - wordle but you only get told the number of letters in common which are both already in the correct places and aren't in the right place as seperate counts (unfinished)
+  2 is difficult - wordle but you only get told the number of letters in common which are both already in the correct places and aren't in the right place as seperate counts

   3 is impossible - wordle but you only get told the number of letters in common which are already in the correct places

 Future plans:

-  Complete normal gamemode
+  - Tkinter interface

-  Create a tkinter interface for the game.
+  - Score saving

-  Add a way to save scores
+  - Word of the day